Adimserious/drivers-licence-quiz/README.md

 ### The Answer Area
 ![Answers image](/assets/images/answers-and-next.jpg)
+- The answer area will show red for the wrong answers upon choosing an answer.
+- The correct answer will show a green color.
+- There is also a hover effect which changes the burder and text color to when hovered before clicking.
 ### the X Icon
 ![The x icon image](/assets/images/x-icon.jpg)
 - The x icon allow users to leave the question area at any desired time.